88% of planners expect their attendees to consider mobile event apps as critical to their event experience.

 Of course, for the most part, it is the job of your speakers to engage the audience, but you can also spark some engagement with your conference app.
-Here are a few ideas on how you can do that:
+Here are a few ideas on how you can do that with conference apps development::

 You can start with timely reminders of interesting things going on at your event.
 These usually come in the form of push notifications.

 Welcome everyone, invite them to interesting activities, tell them about sponsored offers, remind them of what’s next…

 Another feature that is often used to bring interactivity to large audiences is an Audience Response System.

 With this feature, a speaker can poll an audience and see the results in real time.
 Participants get a question and choose the appropriate answer on their mobile devices.
 The results are instantly calculated and shown on each mobile device as well as on the general screen.

 When creating a mobile app for events, you can also add gamification elements.
 You can offer scores for various activities and show a leaderboard with the most active participants.

 If your attendees are hungry for knowledge you can give them some:

 You can provide your attendees with all the materials that they’ve seen during your conference, plus some supplementary pieces.

 For instance, at scientific conferences, each activity such as session, workshop or discussion, is supported with an abstract.
 These abstracts convey the summary of activities and can come in the form of pdf documents for download or just text.
 You can make these available right from the schedule page or from the pages of each activity, like Elsevier on the example below.
 Why not take it one step further and make them searchable and shareable?